Hello, Emotional People!

 That’s all of us, you know.

-Since we’re all experiencing lots of emotional responses and reactions to the pandemic, one of our licensed Dynamic Emotional Integration® professionals, Jennifer Asdorian, created a chart to help track her emotions and see what gifts and skills they were bringing to her.
+One of our licensed Dynamic Emotional Integration® professionals, Jennifer Asdorian, created a chart to help track her emotions and see what gifts and skills they were bringing to her.

 I asked for Jennifer’s permission, and made a version of her chart for you to use.
 It’s free for you to download (I mean real free, not internet free, where you have to trade me something).
 Free!